NMenuX/NMenuX/README.md

 - 👋 Hi, I’m Nethum Menuja
 - 👀 I’m interested in Web development and UI/UX
-- 🌱 I’m currently learning in University
+- 🌱 I’m currently an undergraduate Software Engineer
 - 💞️ I’m looking to collaborate on HTML and Python projects
-- 📫 Reach me by LinkedIN
+- 📫 Reach me by nethumabayasiriwardana@gmail.com

 <!---